Updated May 2025

 Summary

-We now have an Angular workspace with a library and a showcase app.
-We created multiple entry points with dependencies between them and used the library in our showcase app.
-With this setup you are now ready to build your library with great components.
+The Angular workspace now includes a library and a showcase app.
+We added multiple entry points with dependencies and demonstrated how to use the library in the app.
+This setup provides a solid foundation for creating and managing great components.